amtronics/DevOps-Course-Starter/README.md

 $ poetry install
 ```

-You're going to be using Trello’s API to fetch and save to-do tasks.
+You're going to be using Trello's API to fetch and save to-do tasks.
 In order to call their API, you need to first [create an account](https://trello.com/signup), then generate an API key and token by following the [instructions here](https://trello.com/app-key).

 You'll also need to clone a new `.env` file from the `.env.template` to store local configuration options.
 This is a one-time operation on first setup: